-Well it’s 6 years later and I have indeed made much progress.
+Well it’s over 6 years later and I have indeed made much progress.
 But I am not cured yet and may never be so this side of heaven.
 There are just too many other issues for me to address not the least of which is living in a fallen world mixed with evil, imperfection, disappointment, and finite resources along with the Lord’s goodness, mercy, and grace.
 All are true!
 My total cure will be in eternity with Jesus Christ.
 Perhaps this realization also comes for all of us as we age and the aches and pains no longer go away?
 Regardless, there is more to life than what happens to our flesh for those of us who believe in Jesus Christ.
 He is our ultimate hope and salvation from the consequences of sin in this world, among which is chronic illness.
 We can live well with chronic illness, even around it.
 (That includes seizures by the way).

 An important point that I learned was that people from all walks of life worldwide have similar struggles.
 We all want to be well.
 We all have a tendency to shortcut the process because any amount of time in our lives spent feeling sick is too long.
 We ask “Dr. Google” for answers in addition to a number of Practitioners who we hope will help us and not harm us.
 We get angry or discouraged when either of them fail us or the process is either longer or more complicated or more expensive than we anticipated.
 But how could we have set expectations on a subject about which we knew little beforehand?
 Things are rarely what they seem, eh?
 Perhaps it is part of the human condition and especially the culture of modern societies to want it now!
 And what is “it?”
-It’s usually more than mercury detox we want all of our problems to go away especially this one.
+It’s usually more than mercury detox as we want ALL of our problems to go away, especially this one.

 Finding renewed focus and strength in my life as unto the Lord has opened up new opportunities for which I am exceedingly grateful.
-It’s not that my recovery from serious illness is not over yet.
+It’s not that my recovery from serious illness is over yet.
 It isn’t.
 Perhaps I have a better understanding of my limits and needing to re-focus what energies I do have in other areas of my life than on my role as the founding Admin of a large mercury detox Fan Club on Facebook.
 I’m letting go of some limited volunteer work at my community park as well.
 I do so humbly with massive gratitude for all that you who have chosen to follow the Q Group have given me just by being there.
 You trusted me and Marcia and Chris T and others to help you, to support you.
 I hope we did our jobs well as fellow sojourners and unpaid volunteers!
 Please forgive me if I fell short.
 I will be contacting Marcia to problem-solve how to proceed before officially leaving the group then post an update to this blog post below.

 You all and my Gentle Readers here at New Hope Beyond mean so much to me.
 Thank you for the opportunity to spend some time with you.
 To God be the glory for the good that has come from my time in the Q Group, my story, witness, failings, knowledge, experience, and now pointing each of you to the ultimate Admin: the Great Physician, the Lord Jesus Christ.
 He will see each of us through it all, of that we can be sure.
 JJ